Real1tyy/Prisma-Calendar/docs-site/docs/faq.md

 ## About This Documentation

-**Is the documentation complete and accurate?**
+### Is the documentation completely up to date and accurate?

-We strive for accuracy, but Prisma Calendar is a **large, feature-rich project** with extensive documentation.
+We strive for perfection, but Prisma Calendar is a **large, feature-rich project** with extensive documentation.
 It's quite complex for one person to manage everything perfectly, so there may be occasional inaccuracies or outdated information.

 **If you spot something wrong, please help us!**
 - Create a [Pull Request](https://github.com/Real1tyy/Prisma-Calendar/pulls) to fix it